 There are re-keyable and non-re-keyable options.
 Non-re-keyable ones won’t let you change the key.
 Rekeyable ones will let you do that.
 There are also retaining and non-retaining padlocks.
 Retaining locks do not let the key come out when the padlock is unlocked.

 There are also padlocks that have something called a shrouded shackle.
-These have shoulders of that come a little higher along with the shackle than normal.
+These have shoulders that come a little higher along with the shackle than normal.
 So, it’s much harder to cut the padlock.
 These kinds of locks are rarely used to secure a house or apartment and are not the safest types of locks.

 Deadbolts are common as a security option on external doors.
 There are three main types: Single deadbolts, double deadbolts, and lockable thumb turn deadbolts.